oapicf/pinterest-sdk/clients/ruby/generated/docs/UserAccountApi.md

 PinterestSdkClient.configure do |config|
   # Configure OAuth2 access token for authorization: pinterest_oauth2
   config.access_token = 'YOUR ACCESS TOKEN'

+  # Configure OAuth2 access token for authorization: client_credentials
+  config.access_token = 'YOUR ACCESS TOKEN'
 end

 api_instance = PinterestSdkClient::UserAccountApi.new
 opts = {
   bookmark: 'bookmark_example', # String | Cursor used to fetch the next page of items
   page_size: 56 # Integer | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information.
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
 }

 begin